Yes, it’s that time of the week again. Time for #9 out of 10 things you should know about Lightroom.

 Each type of light has its own color temperature.
 Even the time of year (and time of day) will have different quality of light and a different temperature.

 So, why is this important?
 Well, that natural or artificial light is being cast onto your monitor.
-Which is going to a
+Which is going to affect what you see.
+Have you ever edited a photo, then you come back to it the next day or the following month and wonder what you were thinking?
+It could be the light was different from one day to the next.

 Even the intensity of the light could make you see something different; a bright amount of light (like the sun), on your monitor, will show shadow and highlight details differently than if you edited in the dark.